This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 1 row in set

-Group queries
+Group query

 The ORDER BY clause is used to sort the query results in ascending (ASC) or descending (DESC) order based on one or more attribute columns.
-The default sorting order is ascending.
+The default order is ascending.

 GROUP BY supports grouping by a single field or multiple fields.
 You can use the WHERE clause to filter data before grouping, the HAVING clause to filter data after grouping, and the ORDER BY clause to sort data after grouping.